comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 The syntax for a Markdown link is: `[text](link)`.

-This can be used to link to an external webpage, such as the `[COMP1100 notes](https://comp1100.github.io/)`, which displays as [COMP1100 notes](https://comp1100.github.io/).
+This can be used to link to an external web-page, such as the `[COMP1100 notes](https://comp1100.github.io/)`, which displays as [COMP1100 notes](https://comp1100.github.io/).

 It can also be used to link internally.
 To do this, you need to:
 1. Label things.
 For example, if you have a hypothesis, you would make the title `(hypothesis:older-people-dislike-the-green-button)=## Hypothesis 1: Older people dislike the green button`.
 The stuff between `()` is the name of the link, and the rest is just a normal Markdown heading.